Code-Institute-Submissions/iKelvvv-MS4/README.md

 - Animated background, to give more of a user experience instead of a plain static background.

 ### Register Page
-- A simple signup form for that requires the user to enter a unique email address and a password.
+- A simple signup form that requires the user to enter a unique email address and a password.
 The password must be entered again for confirmation, this must match the already entered password above.
-- A message to prompt the user that if an account is already been created they can click the sign in hyperlink to be redirected to the sign in page.
+- A message to prompt the user that if an account is already been created they can click the sign-in hyperlink to be redirected to the sign-in page.
-- If the user enters an email address that has already been registered, the user is prompted by a error message.
+- If the user enters an email address that has already been registered, the user is prompted by an error message.
 ![email_validation_error](documentation_assets/images/signup_email_validation.png)
-- If the user enters a password that it not secure, the user will be prompted by a message.
+- If the user enters a password that is not secure, the user will be prompted by a message.
 ![password_too_common](documentation_assets/images/password_too_common.png)
 - If the user enters both passwords that do not match, the user is prompted by a message.
 ![signup_email_validation](documentation_assets/images/signup_email_validation.png)
-- Once the user has successfully signed up, this will automatically login and direct the user to the create profile page.
+- Once the user has successfully signed up, this will automatically log in and direct the user to the create profile page.

 ### Login Page
 - A login form that requires the user to enter their email address and password that they used when signing up to the site.
-- A message to prompt the user that if an account has not been created they can click the sign up hyperlink to be redirected to the sign up page.
+- A message to prompt the user that if an account has not been created they can click the signup hyperlink to be redirected to the signup page.
 - If the user enters in the wrong credentials, a message is displayed to the user.
 ![signup_email_validation](documentation_assets/images/login_validation.png)

 ### Logout Page
-- When clicking logout from the navigation bar, the user is redirected to a sign out page to confirm their action.
+- When clicking logout from the navigation bar, the user is redirected to a sign-out page to confirm their action.

 ### Landing Page
 - A simple but elegant banner to give the user a sense of the restaurant.
-- A book now button that directs the user to the create a booking page.
-If the user has not logged in it will prompt the user to register or login first.
+- A book now button that directs the user to create a booking page.
+If the user has not logged in it will prompt the user to register or log in first.
 - A short introduction to describe the restaurant.

 ### Create Profile Page
-- Once the user has registered they will be redirects to the create profile page.
+- Once the user has registered they will be redirected to the create profile page.
 The page displays a form for the user to enter their first name, last name and telephone number.

 ### Edit Profile Page
 - The user can navigate to this page by clicking on the edit profile link in the navigation bar.
 This page will display the current profile details with a form below for the user to update any details.

 ### Menu Page
-- The restaurant opening times is displayed at the top of the page.
+- The restaurant opening times are displayed at the top of the page.
 - A menu that is displayed in 3 sections by the food category.

 ### Contact Page
 - An information section that displays the restaurant telephone number, email address, opening times and address.
 - A contact form that requires the user to enter their full name, email address and a message.
-The form is aldready pre-filled with the users full name (if the user is logged in and has created a profile).
+The form is already pre-filled with the user's full name (if the user is logged in and has created a profile).
 - A Google maps iframe of the restaurant location.

 ### Create Booking Page
 - A form that requires the user to enter/select the booking details.
-Full name and contact telephone number is prefilled if the user has created a profile.
+Full name and contact telephone number are prefilled if the user has created a profile.
 The user will then need to select a date, time, number of guests and enter any allergy information if needed.
-- The date input field has JavaScript code so the default value is the todays date and that the user cannot select a date that it previous to todays.
+- The date input field has JavaScript code so the default value is today's date and the user cannot select a date that is previous to today.
 - When clicking the make reservation button the booking will then be requested to the restaurant owner for approval.
-- As the restaurant is only open from 2PM, if the user selects a time before that, the form will display an error, prompting the customer to select a later time.
+- As the restaurant is only open from 2 PM, if the user selects a time before that, the form will display an error, prompting the customer to select a later time.
 ![booking_time_error](documentation_assets/images/booking_time_error.png)

 ### Manage Booking Page
-- Displays all user related bookings in a list view within a card.
+- Displays all user-related bookings in a list view within a card.
 - Each card will show a booking reference, booking status, booking date, booking time, guest count.
 It will also contain a button to change booking details and a cancel booking button.

 ### Edit Booking Page